PaoloFabris01/master-thesis/README.md

-# Agricultural Field Segmentation and Crop Type Mapping in Satellite Image Time Series Data by applying Graph Neural Network
+# Agricultural Field Segmentation and Crop Type Mapping in Satellite Image Time Series Using Graph Neural Networks

-This repository contains the code of the custom framework designed and trained for the thesis.
-This repository has been created for archive and for showing purposes, files as raw original data, preprocessed data and validation scripts are missing because of dimension or other motivations.
+This repository contains the code and trained model developed as part of my Master's thesis on **agricultural field segmentation and crop type mapping from Sentinel-2 satellite image time series using Graph Neural Networks (GNNs)**.

+The framework was developed **from scratch** and is designed to exploit both the **spatial structure of agricultural fields** and their **temporal evolution** across a satellite image time series.

+> **Repository status:** This repository is primarily intended for **research archiving and demonstration purposes**.
+The complete original dataset, intermediate preprocessed data, and some validation scripts are not included due to data size, storage constraints, and other practical considerations.

+## Repository Contents

+The main files included in this repository are:

+### `slic_on_each_time_patch_3.py`

+Contains the **preprocessing and graph construction pipeline**.
+In particular, it includes the processing step based on **SLIC (Simple Linear Iterative Clustering)** segmentation, applied to the satellite image patches at each time step.

+The resulting segments are used to construct the graph representation of the agricultural scene, which is subsequently provided as input to the GNN model.

+### `model_slic_on_each_time_patch_3.py`

+Contains the **Graph Neural Network architecture and training pipeline** developed for the thesis.

+The model operates on the graph representation generated during preprocessing and incorporates spatial and temporal information from the satellite image time series.

+### `model_Cheb_att_edgeweight_TestPatch_3.pth`

+Contains the **trained model weights** corresponding to the final model configuration used in the experiments.

+The model is based on **Chebyshev graph convolutions (ChebConv)** and incorporates **attention mechanisms and edge weights** to model relationships between neighbouring image segments.